 From the outset, Pam has not formally introduced members nor has she encouraged group members to present their backgrounds to the group in a formal way.
 Not that this has been openly stated nor restricted by any means, but she simply wants to inhibit bias from anyone who, consciously or otherwise, might be predisposed to either enhance or discredit opinions from women with certain types of life choices and experiences.
 A “women-only” group is another attempt to eliminate any restraint to open discussion that might exist with men in our audience.

-The evening always begins with food and drink, along with the mandatory popcorn as the movie starts.
+The evening always begins with a time to socialize with food and drink, along with the mandatory popcorn as the movie starts.
 Chips and delicious guacamole prepared by our “in-house chef” has become a signature movie snack.
 Following this time together in the bar, we move into The Movie Room so that the “work” of the evening can begin.